topxeq/gox/README.md

 ```

 Along with most of the core Golang libraries, the "tk" package([here](https://github.com/topxeq/tk)) is often used.
 The "tk" package provides many useful functions.
 See example scripts for more.
+And refer to the docs [here](https://pkg.go.dev/github.com/topxeq/tk?tab=doc).

 Refer to the documents of these Golang packages for the detailed usage.